Jean-Michel Basquiat (Warhol): Technique

 Jean-Michel Basquiat was created using a complex tracing and silkscreening process, using layers of colors of silkscreen ink on top of a background of acrylic polymer paint, applied to a 40-by-40-inch canvas.
 It is also one of Warhol's "piss paintings," meaning the colors were oxidized by evaporating urine.

-Warhol began experimenting with urine in the early 1960s, and in 1978 he "developed the piss-painting technique as a way of introducing a random element—an ironic paraphrase of the hero of Abstract Expressionism, Jackson Pollock, with his drip technique."
+Warhol began experimenting with urine in the early 1960s, and in 1977 he "developed the piss-painting technique as a way of introducing a random element—an ironic paraphrase of the hero of Abstract Expressionism, Jackson Pollock, with his drip technique."
 Warhol coated the canvas with copper paint and either he or an assistant urinated directly onto the canvas.
-Warhol wrote in his diary that he preferred the "contributions" of his assistant Ronnie Cutrone "because he takes a lot of vitamin B so the canvas turns a really pretty color when it’s his piss."
+Warhol noted in his diary that he preferred the "contributions" of his assistant Ronnie Cutrone "because he takes a lot of vitamin B so the canvas turns a really pretty color when it’s his piss."

+Collections

+One portrait is part of the permanent collection of The Andy Warhol Museum in Pittsburgh.American businessman Peter Brant, a major collector of both Warhol and Basquiat, owned one of the portraits.

+Art market

+In November 2021, Brant sold his Jean-Michel Basquiat portrait at Christie's in New York for $40 million.